Rust Dyeing Questions and Answers

 A. Yes.
 I would neutralize and rinse the fabrics before proceeding with any further rusting applications.

 Q. Can I over dye the rusted fabric?

 A. Yes.
 If you are using natural dyes the iron from the rust can act as a mordant, saddening the natural dye colors.
 An example would be khaki from Osage Orange which gives golden to brassy yellows.

 Q. How do I stop the rusting process?

-A. You will need to neutralize your fabric with salt water or even soda ash to raise the pH of the fabric.
+A. You will need to neutralize your fabric with a baking soda and water solution or even soda ash and water solution to raise the pH of the fabric.
 Periodically, at least once a year, you will have to neutralize your fabrics as once the rust has bonded with the fibers it will continue to rust indefinitely.